132nd-vWing/OPEH-Brief/README.md

 ## THE 2022 ESCALATION

 On January 10th, a convoy carrying advanced SAM systems was attacked by the Israeli Air Force when traveling from Syria to Lebanon.
 As the convoy was crossing the Syrian-Lebanese border and travaling in a Lebanese village when it was being hit by A-G missiles, and several civilian casualties were reported.
-Hezbollah, constantly declaring the safety of Lebanese population as his prime concern, retaliated by launched sevedral SMERCH and GRAD rockets at Israeli population centers from its bases in Lebanon and Syria.
+Hezbollah, constantly declaring the safety of Lebanese population as his prime concern, retaliated by launched several SMERCH and GRAD rockets at Israeli population centers from its bases in Lebanon and Syria.
 While most of the rockets were harmlessly intercepted by Iron-Dome air-defense system, there were numerous casualties resulting.
 The IDF increased its readiness along the Northern border as the Israeli Air Force launched a major offensive against the launch sites used by Hezbollah in Syria and Southern Lebanon.
 Iran and Syria quickly issued a joint statement saying that "the recent aggression by Israel will not go unanswered".
 Syria began mobilizing forces in bases in Southern Syria.